The Neville Public Museum

 Requirements for membership include an interest in learning and sharing.
 Annual dues provide partial support for the club's activities.
 Individual dues are $12.00.
 Additional members of the family may join at a reduced rate of $8.00.

-Meetings are held in the museum, on the fourth Wednesday of each month from January—October and on the second Wednesday of November.
+Meetings are held in the museum, on the third Wednesday of each month from January—November.
 Each meeting is held at 7 pm, unless otherwise announced.
-Meetings include geology related presentations which are free and open to the public.
-Field trips, silent auctions and bus trips occur frequently.
+Meetings include geology-related presentations, which are free and open to the public.
+Field trips, silent auctions, and bus trips occur frequently.